jbittel/django-mama-cas/docs/settings.rst

    :default: ``False``

-   If set, causes single sign-out requests to be sent to all accessed services when a user logs out.
+   If set, causes single logout requests to be sent to all accessed services when a user logs out.
 It is up to each service to handle these requests and terminate the session appropriately.

    .. note::

-      By default, the single sign-out requests are sent synchronously.
+      By default, the single logout requests are sent synchronously.
 If `gevent`_ is installed, they are sent asynchronously.

 .. attribute:: MAMA_CAS_FOLLOW_LOGOUT_URL